10.1 Financial Resources

 Drivers must be approved in advance by the director of physical plant.
 To be approved the driver must:

-• possess a valid driver’s license,
+- possess a valid driver’s license,

-• have a minimum of 5 years of driving experience,
+- have a minimum of 5 years of driving experience,

-• be over the age of 23 if transporting students and/or employees or 21 if driving alone, and
+- be over the age of 23 if transporting students and/or employees or 21 if driving alone, and

-• under the age of 70
+- under the age of 70

-• have approval if requesting use of a 15-passenger van.
+- have approval if requesting use of a 15-passenger van.
 Approval is granted to employees and volunteers upon passing both a video and on-road driving training by our physical plant department.

 Eligible drivers may include employees and volunteers.
 All potential drivers are subject to a MVR background check, which will be run annually on all employees and volunteers who are in the system.
-Individuals with a history of past violations will not be allowed to operate a college vehicle.
-The college reserves the right to research any authorized driver’s record.
-Students are not allowed to drive rental vehicles.
+Individuals with a history of past violations will not be allowed to operate a college vehicle or a rental vehicle under a College-sanctioned function.
+Please see below for College standards in determining whether an individual can operate a

-If a driver uses a personal vehicle, then the College will require an MVR background check (assuming a current MVR background check has not been performend in the past).
+If a driver uses a personal vehicle, then the College will require an MVR background check (assuming a current MVR background check has not been performed in the past).
 In addition, the driver must confirm that they have current and primary personal automobile insurance on their personal vehicle prior to driving their personal vehicle for College functions.

 Due to safety concerns related to vehicle turnover and handling of 15 passenger vans, we do require training for employees and/or volunteers.
 Frequency of accidents related to this type of vehicle created an awareness and this request by our current insurance carrier.
 After the passage of time, employees and volunteers may be requested to complete the training again.
-(Revised, 10/2021; Revised, 10/2022)
+(Revised, 10/2021; 10/2022)

 10.10.2 Rules of Use